All companies

 1. Explicit reliability tiering (Secure vs Community) captures more buyer segments than single-tier architectures.
 RunPod’s dual-cloud structure lets hobbyists, students, and cost-sensitive workloads land at Community while production workloads land at Secure — without forcing a one-size-fits-all choice.

 2. GPU type breadth (consumer through frontier) expands TAM beyond pure-data-center competitors.
-By offering RTX 4090 alongside B200 in one rate card, RunPod captures workloads that competitors leave to specialized clouds.
-The breadth strategy is durable as long as hobbyist and student workloads remain economically relevant.
+By offering RTX 4090 alongside B300 Blackwell-Ultra in one rate card, RunPod captures workloads that competitors leave to specialized clouds.
+The breadth strategy is durable as long as hobbyist and student workloads remain economically relevant — and the speed of the 2026-06-30 B300 add shows the frontier end stays current too.

 3. Supply-chain heritage matters for low-end pricing.
 RunPod’s crypto-mining founder background gave the company GPU hardware access that pure-AI startups had to build.
 This shows up directly in low-end pricing — and the supply-chain advantage is hard to replicate without similar industry connections.